Residential Rental Licenses

 - If you come into our office to pay for your renewal bill, please bring your bill with you.

-- If the inspections is passed with no violations a rental license will be issued and sent to the property owner via regular mail or email if available.
+- If the inspection is passed with no violations a rental license will be issued and sent to the property owner via regular mail or email if available.

 While the Department of the Fire Marshal and Permit Services does respond to matters involving tenant health and safety, such as no heat, no electricity, no hot water, or non-operational items, landlord/tenant disputes should be directed to the Prince George's County Landlord/Tenant Office at 301-699-2789.